Sources of monitoring data for Azure Monitor

 Operating system (guest)

 Compute resources in Azure, in other clouds, and on-premises have a guest operating system to monitor.
-With the installation of one or more agents, you can gather telemetry from the guest into Azure Monitor to analyze it with the same monitoring tools as the Azure services themselves.
+With the installation of the Azure Monitor agent, you can gather telemetry from the guest into Azure Monitor to analyze it with the same monitoring tools as the Azure services themselves.

 Azure Diagnostic extension

 Enabling the Azure Diagnostics extension for Azure Virtual machines allows you to collect logs and metrics from the guest operating system of Azure compute resources including Azure Cloud Service (classic) Web and Worker Roles, Virtual Machines, virtual machine scale sets, and Service Fabric.

 |Storage||Azure diagnostics extension always writes to an Azure Storage account.||Install and configure Windows Azure diagnostics extension (WAD)